rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **My first print, do I have to print the rook?**

-:wrench:It is recommended that you print it, but before you print the rook file from the USB stick, there are some steps you knew to take to ensure success.
+:wrench:It is recommended that you print it, but before you print the rook file from the USB stick, there are some steps you need to take to ensure success.

 - [ ] Check your resin's bottom & normal exposure times, for your printer model, [here](https://docs.google.com/spreadsheets/d/1pXFnb8nZNR-jC5h0_t28NJ3jpmWeOPu6bmYNY05lysU/edit#gid=0).